peteryzhang6/The-Law-of-One/Duality/sto-sts.md

 # STO and STS
 14.18: the [[primal distortion]] of the Law of One, which is service
 # Service to Others (STO)
-The STO needs STS when the self is in danger as STS is best known for its ability to preserve the self.
+The STO will need STS when the self is in danger as STS is best known for its ability to preserve the self.

-**7.15**: However, service to others results in service to self, thus preserving and further harmonizing the distortions of those entities seeking intelligent infinity through these disciplines.
+7.15: However, service to others results in service to self, thus preserving and further harmonizing the distortions of those entities seeking intelligent infinity through these disciplines.

+15.7: **The greatest service that our population on this planet(Earth) can perform individually** - There is but one service.
+The Law is One.
+The offering of self to Creator is the greatest service, the unity, the fountainhead.
+The entity who seeks the One Creator is with infinite intelligence.
+From this seeking, from this offering, a great multiplicity of opportunities will evolve depending upon the mind/body/spirit complexes’ distortions with regard to the various illusory aspects or energy centers of the various complexes of your illusion.
+Thus, some become healers, some workers, some teachers, and so forth.
 # Service to self (STS)
 The STS needs STO when the providing source is in danger as STO is best known for its ability to preserve the outer source.